vikas4cloud/Docs/aspnetcore/security/enforcing-ssl.md

 ::: moniker range=">= aspnetcore-2.1"

-<a name="https"></a>

 ## Opt-out of HTTPS/HSTS on project creation

 In some backend service scenarios where connection security is handled at the public-facing edge of the network, configuring connection security at each node isn't required.
-Web apps generated from the templates in Visual Studio or from the [dotnet new](/dotnet/core/tools/dotnet-new) command enable [HTTPS redirection](#require) and [HSTS](#hsts).
+Web apps generated from the templates in Visual Studio or from the [dotnet new](/dotnet/core/tools/dotnet-new) command enable [HTTPS redirection](#require-https) and [HSTS](#http-strict-transport-security-protocol-hsts).
 For deployments that don't require these scenarios, you can opt-out of HTTPS/HSTS when the app is created from the template.

 To opt-out of HTTPS/HSTS: